simonschoof/simonschoof.com/content/post/mastodon-on-aws-setup.md

 ]
 ```

-### Deploymenent and Maintenance
+### Spin up the Mastodon instance

-Just invoke `pulumi up`, wait for the deployment to finish and voi la you have your own Mastodon instance running on AWS.
+Now that we have set up all the infrastructure code and manually prepared the [domain name and certificates](#domain-name-and-certificates), [SES](#ses) and the [access to the S3 bucket](#s3-bucket), we can deploy our own Mastodon instance.
+We just need to call `pulumi up`, wait for the deployment to complete and voi la we have our own Mastodon instance running on AWS.

 You can find my instance at [social.simonschoof.com](https://social.simonschoof.com).
-If you want to deploy your own instance you can find the code for the infrastructure in the [aws-services][1] folder.
+If you want to deploy your own instance, you can find the code for the infrastructure in the [aws-services][githubcode] folder.

-For maintenace and debug purposes I added an runMode variable which can be set to `Production`, `Maintenance` or `Debug`.

 [^1]: There are 3 subnets in the default VPC for the `eu-central-1` region.
 One public subnet in each availability zone.
 I tried to get the number of subnets out of the Output of the `GetSubnets` Invoke but I did not find a way to do it.
 So I just hardcoded the number of subnets to 3.

+[^2]: The security group for the PostgreSQL database is called `rdsSecurityGroup` because we use the [RDS service][awsrds] from AWS with the Aurora Serverless v2 engine, which is compatible with PostgreSQL.

 [mastodondocs]: https://docs.joinmastodon.org/
 [aws]: https://aws.amazon.com/